-If you’re an active internet user then it’s more likely that you’re using a cloud storage service (or an online backup service).
-If you’re not using that then you’re going to need it.
+If you’re an active internet user, it’s more likely that you’re using a cloud storage service (or an online backup service).
+If you’re not using it already, then sooner or later you’re going to need it.
 A cloud storage service can be useful to you in several ways.
 For instance, it can save the disk space on your PC if you store your photos and videos online.
 Also, it can be used as a backup service so that your files are all safe in the cloud even if your computer hard drive crashes.
 And yeah, today cloud storage service has become increasingly popular because of their cross-platform support.
 It means that you can upload your documents from your PC to the cloud and can instantly access it via your mobile.

 1. Microsoft OneDrive (formerly Microsoft SkyDrive)